Hi there English-speaking friends and fellow pilots,

 Whiskey Mike being a MD 500 C I was even afraid to tell Guenter once I held the type rating for this nice flying machine in 2005 – I knew, he was not at all interested in allowing me to fly it on double controls, as she was “his baby” and that was perfectly okay.
 I talked to him every time we met – he would always call me “min Deern” which was a nice greeting – and I petted the helicopter, wishing the team a good night at every championship we shared.
 Whiskey Mike was the turbine start I admired the most of all, and it was the first one I recorded on my cell phone to have a turbine ringtone

-Guenter had only recently bought a van and trailer which somebody names “Guenter’s travelling circus” (because he could backpack his helicopter, stuff and family) to carry his helicopter with him wherever he went (Noerdlingen training, Switzerland, or Russia).
+Guenter had only recently bought a van and trailer which a friend of us named “Guenter’s travelling circus” (because he could backpack his helicopter, stuff and family) to carry his helicopter with him wherever he went (Noerdlingen training, Switzerland, or Russia).
 On 8th August 2010, both Guenter and Whiskey Mike hat their final flight at Minsk – together.

 I miss them both and wish Guenter and his Whiskey Mike may continue flying together in their endless skies.